Rankings by Institutional Size

 A Work in Progress

 The Faith on View Christian College Rankings are a work in progress.
-They began in 2013 and underwent modification for the 2014 iteration.
-The rankings will continue to refine the methodology and to expand the rankings to include other appropriate institutions which are not currently included in the rankings.
-Faith on View is open to dialogue about how to improve these rankings in the future.
+2013 is the first year of the ranking and it is my hope to refine the methodology in future years and to expand the rankings to include other appropriate institutions which are not included in this year’s rankings.
+I am happy to dialogue about how to improve these rankings in the future.
+Please feel free to contact me.